djdron/vortextracker/readme.txt

 '-', Numpad '-' - set '-' sign

-Right mouse click to toggle sign of corresponding value.
+Use right mouse click to toggle sign of corresponding value.

 - In sample and ornament test fields navigation and editing same as in patterns editor.

 Maximum length of title and author strings is 32 chars.

-Highligt step for pattern lines can be adjusted in pattern window.
+Highlight step for pattern lines can be adjusted in pattern window.
 If Auto is on, step is autoselected from 3,4 and 5 depending of pattern length.

 You can load VT II modules into ZX Spectrum Pro Tracker 3.69x-3.7x.
 It can load